AprilVilmin/UFOs/README.md

 ![Website 2.png](https://github.com/AprilVilmin/UFOs/blob/main/Website%202.png)

 ### Website Filtered by Date and City
-More than one sfilter can be used at a time.
+More than one filter can be applied at a time.
 In the example below both the 'Enter Date' filter and the 'Enter a City' filter are utilized.
-The date of '1/8/2010' was entered in the 'Enter Date' field and 'boulder' in the 'Enter a City' filter.
+The date of '1/8/2010' was entered in the 'Enter Date' field in the above example and then the additional filter of 'boulder' was entered in the 'Enter a City' filter.

 ![Website 3.png](https://github.com/AprilVilmin/UFOs/blob/main/Website%203.png)

 ### Website Filtered by State
+There are two ways two reset the filters so that you can set a new filter.
+The first is to click the reset button at the top of the page and the second is to delete/back out the text that was entered previously in the filter fields and hit the enter button.
+Both of these options will return the website to the inital status.
+Then enter the state abbreviation (in lower case letters) in the 'Enter a State' filter and press the 'Enter' key.
+The example below is filtered to the state of California (using the abbreviation of 'ca').

 ![Website 4.png](https://github.com/AprilVilmin/UFOs/blob/main/Website%204.png)

 ### Website Filtered by Date and Shape